trickstercache/trickster/docs/tracing.md

 | ProxyRequest           | communicating with an Origin server to fulfill a client request |
 | PrepareFetchReader     | preparing a client response from a cached or Origin response |
 | CacheRevalidation      | revalidating a stale cache object against its Origin |

+## Tags / Attributes

+Trickster supports adding custom tags to every span via the configuration.
+See the example.conf.

+Trickster also supports omitting any tags that Trickster inserts by default.
+For example on the "request" span, an `http.url` tag is attached with the current full URL.
+In deployments where that tag may introduce too much cardinality in your backend trace storage system, you may wish to omit that tag and rely on the more concise `path` tag.
+Each tracer config can be provided a string list of tags to omit from traces.